-The Worlington Community Speed Watch scheme has been running for 5 years and allows members of our community to address concerns about speeding on local roads by becoming actively involved in road safety.
+The Worlington Community Speed Watch scheme has been running for many years and allows members of our community to address concerns about speeding on local roads by becoming actively involved in road safety.
 It addresses the problem of speeding in the village through the joint work of the police, the local community and Worlington Parish Council.

 We aim to help reduce speed in areas of concern for local residents and to make drivers aware that excessive speed within posted limits is socially unacceptable.

 Suffolk Police are committed to achieving casualty reduction targets and reducing the number of people killed and seriously injured on our roads.
 The Police aim to provide the right level of reassurance and enforcement checks in every community that wants them on a regular basis.
 However, Officers cannot carry out speed enforcement checks in every community that would like to request one.

 The Community Speed watch programme empowers communities to play an active role alongside the Safety Camera Partnership in tackling the problems of speeding in their neighbourhood.

 As part of the Community Speed watch programme, trained volunteers verify and record the registration number of vehicles seen to breaking the speed limit.

 These details are forwarded to the Safety Camera Partnership within 48 hours.
 A “warning letter” is then sent to the register owner of the vehicle, requesting them to keep their speed down.
 If the vehicle is seen and recorded again a second and final letter will be sent.
 Persistent offenders may be targeted further.

 Each district has a designated Community Engagement Officer (CEO) who can provide support and assistance.